atsuoishimoto/emitjson/README.rst

 ``attrname`` overrides the attribute name if not omitted.

-``map`` argument which is a functon to convert a target object to arbitrary objects.
+``map`` argument is a functon to convert a target object to arbitrary objects.

 SAModelConverter class
 ---------------------------------

-``SAModelConverter`` class create a converter from an SQLAlchemy model.
+``SAModelConverter`` class create a converter from a SQLAlchemy model.
 Columns of the model are converted unless specified in ``IGNORES`` member of the class.

 ::